 You know what needs to be done.
 You still don’t do it.

 For capable, reflective people, procrastination is rarely a motivation or discipline problem.
 It is a protective response of your nervous system to something that sits deeper.
-That is exactly where we start.
+That is exactly where the counselling starts.

 Why you procrastinate even though you actually want to act

 This pattern is especially pronounced in people who identify strongly with their performance.
 Every task then also becomes a question of self-worth.
-Precisely this double burden makes procrastination so stubborn and so laden with shame.
+This double burden makes procrastination particularly stubborn and laden with shame.

 The most common triggers for your nervous system